Cerro Las Tetas

-Source of the name
+Etymology

-The peaks are so named for their resemblance to a woman's breasts.
-The word "tetas" is colloquial for "breasts" in Spanish, much like the English word "tits".
+The Cerro Las Tetas are so-named for their resemblance to a female’s breasts; tetas is colloquial for "breasts" in Spanish, much like the English slang "tits".

 Location

 A common misconception is that Las Tetas are located in the municipality of Cayey.
-Las Tetas are actually located the municipality of Salinas, in Barrio Palmas, a barrio on the northwestern part of the municipality of Salinas.
+Las Tetas are actually located in the municipality of Salinas, in Barrio Palmas, a barrio on the northwestern part of the municipality of Salinas.
 They are located close to—but not in—the municipality of Cayey, thus the "de Cayey" (English "of Cayey") in its name.
 They are located about 500 m southwest of the intersection of PR-1 and PR-162.
 Topological maps readily show this.

 Confusion regarding its location

-The Las Tetas peaks are part of the "Cayey Mountain Range" (Spanish: Sierra de Cayey).
-The La Sierra de Cayey mountain range, just like the Cordillera Central and Sierra de Luquillo mountain ranges, extends over several municipalities, not just Cayey.
-The name of the mountain range where Las Tetas are located (Sierra de Cayey) may be a possible source of confusion regarding the location of the Las Tetas peaks themselves.
-A little-known fact is that the town of Cayey derives its name from Sierra de Cayey, and not the other way around.
+The Las Tetas peaks are part of the Sierra de Cayey (or Cayey Range).
+The Sierra de Cayey, like the Cordillera Central and Sierra de Luquillo ranges, extends over several municipalities beyond Cayey.
+The name of the mountain range where Las Tetas is located (Sierra de Cayey) may be a possible source of confusion regarding the location of the peaks themselves: a little-known fact is that the town of Cayey derives its name from Sierra de Cayey, and not the other-way-around.

-Another possible source of confusion may lie on the fact that the road to reach the Las Tetas peaks starts off from within the municipality of Cayey, albeit just meters from its border with the municipality of Salinas.
-A third possible source of confusion about the municipality where the mountains are located may be the fact that the peaks are located closer to downtown Cayey than to downtown Salinas.
-Cayey is also a land-locked and mostly mountainous municipality, whereas Salinas, as a municipality on the southern coastal plain, consists mostly of flatlands.
+Another possible source of confusion may lie in the fact that the road to reach the peaks begins from within the Municipality of Cayey—albeit just meters from its border with the Municipality of Salinas.
+A third possible source of confusion, about the municipality where the mountains are located, may be the fact that the peaks are located closer to downtown Cayey than to downtown Salinas.
+Cayey is also a land-locked, mostly mountainous municipality; Salinas, by comparison and as a municipality on the southern coastal plain, consists mostly of flatlands.
 This may be a fourth reason yet why many people believe Las Tetas mountain peaks are located in Cayey, and not in Salinas.
-Another reason yet for the confusion may be that in order to locate Las Tetas in the official USGS map, the map for the Cayey Quadrangle is used.
+Yet another possible reason for the confusion may be that, in order to locate Las Tetas on the official USGS map, the map for the Cayey Quadrangle is used.

-In the mid-2000s the town of Salinas took the town of Cayey to court over the location of "Las Tetas" and won the case.
+In the mid-2000s, the town of Salinas took the town of Cayey to court over the location of "Las Tetas" and won the case.
 The matter involved land development and the Puerto Rico Planning Board.
 The result was a vindication of the claim that the "Las Tetas" location as being in the municipality of Cayey was incorrect.
 Las Tetas, the Court agreed, are actually "Las Tetas de Salinas" for they are actually located within the municipality of Salinas, not in Cayey.
 They have also been called Las Tetas de Salinas.
 Even so, the name of the mountains are so embedded in Puerto Rican tradition that they continue to be called "Las Tetas de Cayey".